 Add or remove a tag

-We'll add a tag to contacts or remove it.
+Adds a tag to contacts or removes it.

 Add to or remove from a group

-Well add a contact to a group or remove them from it
+Adds contacts to a group or removes them from it

-All the rules and actions you can use are in the side panel in the Customer Journey builder.
+Access the side panel in the Customer Journey builder to add rules and actions.
 If you need to move the side panel out of the way, click Hide.
 Whenever you’re ready to use the side panel again, click Show Actions.

 View and manage journeys

-If you’ve built a single email automation or classic automations, you’ll also see them on this page.
+If you’ve built any single-email automations or classic automations, you’ll also see them on this page with the label Email.
 Customer Journeys have the label Journey.